yh-luo/from-zero-to-source-estimates/README.md

 #### Practice

-This tutorial use the [sample dataset](https://mne.tools/stable/overview/datasets_index.html#sample) and use MNE to Maxwell-filter the raw data.
+This tutorial utilizes the [sample dataset](https://mne.tools/stable/overview/datasets_index.html#sample) and uses MNE to Maxwell-filter the raw data.

 ##### Note